srikrishnan-lab/lab-manual/docs/policies/graduate.md

 M.Eng. and M.P.S. students should [contact Vivek](mailto:viveks@cornell.edu) to [express interest](#interest) and ask if he has projects available.
 This does not need to be done too far ahead of the start of your first semester unless you specifically want to be supervised by Vivek, in which case you should inquire as early as possible.

-## How To Send An Email Expressing Interest <a name="interest"></a>

-Putting together a graduate application is a lot of work, both for you and for your recommenders, and it costs money.
-It's worth the time to reach out and get feedback on whether you should apply to work with a given supervisor.
-If you and Vivek have mutual interest in you joining the group ahead of time, it increases the chances of a successful admission more than a blind application.
-If you are interested in applying, but would like feedback on whether you would be a good fit with our group, take the following advice into consideration when writing your initial email expressing interest.

-* **Read the [group website](https://srikrishnan-lab.github.io/) and this lab manual thoroughly before you send an email**: You should have an awareness of what kind of work we do, what will be expected of you, and what you can expect from us.
-You can certainly ask questions to clarify these issues if something isn't expressed clearly enough, but it will become apparent if you haven't done this due diligence.
-You should also not ask questions that are included in the [FAQ](#faq) below, as this is a sign that you haven't looked closely at the manual, particularly this page.

-* **Attach relevant documents**: To get the most informed feedback, you should include your current CV or resume (as a `.pdf`), a draft of your personal statement or a statement of your research interests (ideally as a `pdf`), and any relevant prior work you'd like Vivek to see.
-This helps him get a sense of your interests and incoming skillset.

-* **Explain why you are reaching out to Vivek *specifically***: Did you read one of our group's papers (and if so, which one(s))?
-Was a project or opening listed on the website of particular interest?
-It's helpful for Vivek to know why our group appeared on your radar.
-For this reason, mass e-mails are unlikely to receive productive responses.

-* **Ask specific questions**: It's hard to provide feedback if your expression of interest is vague, and this can be a sign that you haven't fully thought through whether we would be a good fit for you.
-For example, you might ask questions like:
-    * "Are you still working on `<some topic>`>?" or "Are you interested in `<some topic`>?"
-    * "Do you have funding for students in the fall?"
-(This will hopefully be made clear on the website, but it's ok to ask to be sure).
-    * "Is `<this method>` something you use?"

-If your only questions are "Should I apply?" or "Can you look at my application?", the only answers that I can give you are "It's up to you" and "If your application is in the pool, I will see it."

 ## What We're Looking For

 ### Fit